 There is a huge amount of money saving information out there on just about any subject.
 You can do some simple home repairs yourself and save a bundle.

 Empowered by this information and armed with just a few tools in the past 3 months I have saved hundreds of dollars, for a couple of hours work.
+If you’re paying off debt, I recommend trying to fix a home repair yourself before calling in a professional.

 A couple of months ago I replaced my entire sink faucet set (both sides, and the spray unit.
 It took me an hour after watching a 3 minute Youtube video. ) I bought the parts, and got some reassurance from the guys at Home Depot.
 (Note: The folks at Home Depot are a VAST wealth of knowledge.
 When your business is built around diy home repairs, you want to help them as much as you can!)